February 27, 2010 –

 As he did as a player Mike continues to work hard at regaining movement.
 Mike travels to Sunnyview Rehabilitation Hospital and has both physical and occupational therapists come into his home for sessions.

 Teammates from the Knickerbockers show up at his home twice a week for standing table sessions, getting “Brother Jones” up on his feet for up to an hour, stretching his muscles and increasing the blood flow to his legs and organs.
 As a result of these efforts, his core strength seems to be improving.

 On February 10,2015 Mike made the journey to the Frazier Rehab Institute, in Louisville, KY.
 He spent two-and-a-half days there, being evaluated for his participation in an extended, residential research and therapy session.
 Should he be accepted, it is expected that he will return to Frazier for enrollment in the program.
 This will entail stays of three months at a time incurring substantial expenses for transportation and accommodations as well as medical treatment, and nursing

 The Michael Jones Trust, and the Jones family, would like to thank you for your support.
 It is with your help that we are able to report on his progress, and hope to be able to make additional updates on his recovery.
 We look forward to thanking you in person at the Jonesy Open golf tournament, held every May at Capital Hills Golf Course in Albany.

 Cards and letters should be sent too :

 Albany, NY 12203

-It is with great disappointment that we are canceling the Jonesy Open for 2020.
-This decision was not easy to make but with the current health crisis we are confident that this is the right thing to do.
+It is with great anticipation that we are scheduling the Jonesy Open for 2021.
+With the current health crisis we are confident that we will be able to play.

-We have already scheduled the date for next year, which will be Friday June 4th, 2021.
+We have scheduled the date for Friday September 20th.